lapce/plugin-server-protocol/_specifications/psp/0.1/client/unregisterSubscribedMethod.md

 #### <a href="#client_unregisterSubscribedMethod" name="client_unregisterSubscribedMethod" class="anchor">Unregister Capability (:arrow_right_hook:)</a>

-The `client/unregisterSubscribedMethod` request is sent from the server to the client to unregister a previously registered capability.
+The `methodclient/unregister_subscribed_method` request is sent from the server to the client to unregister a previously registered method.

 _Request_:
-* method: 'client/unregisterSubscribedMethod'
+* method: 'methodclient/unregister_subscribed_method'
 * params: `UnregistrationParams`

 Where `UnregistrationParams` are defined as follows: